The Sathya Sai Sanctuary

 The buildings and land:

-The Sanctuary currently occupies 18 acres of medium quality, very scenic, land which is situated adjacent to the Carrowkeel megalithic site 5 km (two and a half miles) from Castlebaldwin, Co.
+The Sanctuary currently occupies 38.5 acres of mostly poor quality bog land and rents around 70 acres adjoining and nearby.
+It is very scenic and situated adjacent to the Carrowkeel megalithic site 5 km (two and a half miles) from Castlebaldwin, Co.
 Sligo in the unspoilt northwest of Ireland.

 Nearer to the main house are two smaller stone animal sheds.